WinterSnowfall/wookiee_unicaster/README.md

 ### Does every UDP-based Direct IP multiplayer game out there work?

 In theory, yes, however there are some limitations.
-Some games require a direct line of sight between all peers joining a game and will not work with more than one remote peer in this case.
+Some games require a direct line of sight between all peers joining a game (i.e. fully connected mesh topology) and will not work with more than one remote peer in this case.
 Sadly, you will still need to use a VPN for anything other than 1 vs 1 matches in those games.
-Other games that structure their multiplayer code on a client-server model will work with the maximum number of possible players, as advertised by the game.
+Other games that structure their multiplayer code on a client-server model (i.e. hub-and-spoke topology) will work with the maximum number of possible players, as advertised by the game.

 To be more specific, based on the game list above, here is how things stand: